 The costume designer will have to obtain clothes based on the

-character played by the actor and sometimes will have to create
+characters played by the actors, and, sometimes, will have to create

-take advice from the directors to bring the character to life using
+take advice from the directors to bring the characters to life using

 the dialogue written in the script.